Judiciary Act of 1869: Supreme Court size

-There were eight justices serving on the Supreme Court at the time the Act was enacted.
-The Judicial Circuits Act of 1866 had provided that the Court be reduced in size from ten to seven justices, but the reduction was to occur only as seats were vacated.
-Only one seat was vacated between the 1866 and 1869 Acts (this was in addition to the one vacancy that already existed when the 1866 Act took effect).
+The Judicial Circuits Act of 1866 had provided that the Supreme Court be reduced in size from ten to seven justices, but the reduction was to occur only as seats were vacated.
+One vacancy already existed when the 1866 act took effect, that of John Catron.
+In addition, one other seat was vacated between the 1866 and 1869 acts, that of James Moore Wayne.
+As such, there were eight justices serving on the Supreme Court at the time the act was enacted.

-The 1869 Act set the Court at nine members:
+The 1869 act set the court at nine members: